AllanOricil/salesforce-schema-builder/README.md

 # Salesforce Schema Builder for VS Code

-This extension goal is to enable developers to manage Salesforce Custom Objects without leaving VS Code.
+This extension enable developers to manage Salesforce Custom Objects without having to leave VS Code.

 ## Features

-- [x] Create Custom Objects and fields.
+- [x] Create and Edit Custom Objects and fields.
 - [x] Preview and Copy to Clipboard the Metadata XML.
-- [ ] Edit Custom Objects when clicking Right Click on .object or object-meta.xml files.
-- [ ] Create Validation Rules. ----> Depends on the implementation of the Formula Editor. <-----
+- [ ] Create and Edit Validation Rules. ----> Depends on the implementation of the Formula Editor. <-----
 - [ ] Interactive 2D Schema Visualization.

 ## Requirements